-Filippo Occhino is a senior research economist in the Research Department at the Federal Reserve Bank of Cleveland.
-His primary areas of interest are monetary economics and macroeconomics.
-His recent research has focused on the interaction between the risk of default in the corporate sector and the business cycle, and on the risk of financial crises driven by self-fulfilling expectations.
+Filippo Occhino is a senior research economist in the Research Department of the Federal Reserve Bank of Cleveland.
+His primary areas of interest are macroeconomics and financial stability.
+His recent research has focused on macroprudential policy, financial crises, and macroeconomic effects of financial distortions.

 Before joining the Bank in 2008, Dr. Occhino was an assistant professor of economics at Rutgers University.